Back to top

 Source Water Protection for the Upper South Platte

 Denver Water’s formal Upper South Platte Watershed Source Water Protection Planning process was initiated in 2013.
-The plan was developed as part of a collaborative stakeholder process convened by Denver Water, facilitated by the Coalition for the Upper South Platte, and funded by the Colorado Department of Public Health and Environment through the Colorado Source Water Assessment and Protection program.
-The planning process and final plan are designed to provide municipal water providers, local governments and the public with information about drinking water, as well as providing a way for water providers and community members to get involved in protecting the quality of their drinking water.
+The plan was developed as part of a collaborative stakeholder process convened by Denver Water, facilitated by the Coalition for the Upper South Platte, and funded by the Colorado Department of Public Health and Environment, through the SWAP program.
+The planning process and final plan are designed to provide municipal water providers, local governments and the public with information about drinking water, while providing a way for water providers and community members to get involved in protecting the quality of their drinking water.
 The program encourages community-based protection and preventive management strategies to ensure public drinking water resources are kept safe from future contamination.

-This map was created by the Denver Water Planning Division as a support tool for the source water and watershed protection programs.
-Within this map you can turn on and off different layers, which identify key watershed features such as major bodies of water, the emergency response contact zones, potential sources of contamination (landfills, mines, etc.), wildfire burn areas and water quality data.
-Once a layer is activated, you can click on a feature in the map for more information and external links.
+Denver Water created an interactive watershed map in 2015 as a support tool for the source water and watershed protection programs specific to the Upper South Platte.
+The map includes key watershed features such as major bodies of water, the emergency response contact zones, potential sources of contamination (landfills, mines, etc.), wildfire burn areas and water quality data.
+When a layer is activated, you can click on a feature in the map for more information and external links.

 Related PDFs